paultopia/casebook-14amend/working-copy.md

 Instead, the States have refused to grant them governmental entitlements.
 Petitioners claim that as a matter of "liberty," they are entitled to access privileges and benefits that exist solely because of the government.
 They want, for example, to receive the State's imprimatur on their marriages—on state issued marriage licenses, death certificates, or other official forms.
 And they want to receive various monetary benefits, including reduced inheritance taxes upon the death of a spouse, compensation if a spouse dies as a result of a work-related injury, or loss of consortium damages in tort suits.
 But receiving governmental recognition and benefits has nothing to do with any understanding of "liberty" that the Framers would have recognized.

 The suggestion of petitioners and their amici that antimiscegenation laws are akin to laws defining marriage as between one man and one woman is both offensive and inaccurate.
 "America's earliest laws against interracial sex and marriage were spawned by slavery."
 P. Pascoe, What Comes Naturally: Miscegenation Law and the Making of Race in America 19 (2009).
 For instance, Maryland's 1664 law prohibiting marriages between "'freeborne English women'" and "'Negro Sla[v]es'" was passed as part of the very act that authorized lifelong slavery in the colony. -20.
 Virginia's antimiscegenation laws likewise were passed in a 1691 resolution entitled "An act for suppressing outlying Slaves."
 Act of Apr.
 1691, Ch.
 XVI, 3 Va.
 Stat.
 86 (W. Hening ed.
 1823) (reprint 1969) (italics deleted).
 "It was not until the Civil War threw the future of slavery into doubt that lawyers, legislators, and judges began to develop the elaborate justifications that signified the emergence of miscegenation law and made restrictions on interracial marriage the foundation of post-Civil War white supremacy."
 Pascoe.

+### Exercise: Gerrymandering

+The State of Goldenacre has 100,000 people, evenly divided between [registered] Democrats and Republicans.
+In 2016, the territory is divided into five state legislative districts, with roughly 20,000 voters between them, and roughly equal numbers of Democrats and Republicans in each (each district is contested).

+Propelled by the landslide national election of a slightly-less unpopular candidate than the other one, in the election of 2016, the Democrats win a majority in the state legislature.
+Immediately after their legislative session starts, they redraw the districts as follows:

+District 1: 20,000 Republicans, 0 Democrats

+District 2: 7,500 Republicans, 12,500 Democrats

+District 3: 7,500 Republicans, 12,500 Democrats

+District 4: 7,500 Republicans, 12,500 Democrats

+District 5: 7,500 Republicans, 12,500 Democrats

+The state Republican party, plus an individual Republican voter in each district, file suit to challenge the redistricting under the Equal Protection and Due Process Clauses of the 14th Amendment.

+Does it depend on the irregularity of the shape of the districts?

 # Congress's Enforcement Power